AndrewPaglusch/Nebula-Ansible-Role/README.md

 # Ansible Role for Nebula

 Quickly and easily deploy the [Nebula Overlay VPN](https://github.com/slackhq/nebula) software onto all of your hosts.
-Just add your servers to the `inventory` file and then edit `nebula_vars.yml`.

-This playbook is meant to get you up and running with Nebula quickly with sane defaults.

 # What Is Nebula